SymfonyCasts/vue/sfcasts/ep1/ajax.md

 To use the Promise, add `.then()`, and pass an arrow function with `response` as the argument.
 Let's `console.log(response)` to see what it looks like.

-Let's try it!
+Testing time!
 Back over on the browser, click to view the console.
 Thanks to hot module replacement... that already ran!
 But to make the flow more realistic, let's refresh the page.

-Now... boom! the log shows up almost instantly.
+Now... boom!
+The log shows up almost instantly.
 The `response` is an object with `headers`, `status` and other things.
 What *we* want is `data`.
 One of the nice features of Axios is that it decodes the JSON automatically.

-When you're working with a JSON-LD Hydra like this, the the collection of items is stored on a `hydra:member` property.
+When you're working with JSON-LD Hydra like this, the collection of items is stored on a `hydra:member` property.
 Yep, it's an array with 12 products.
 We have product data!